 It’s believed that uterine fibroids develop from a stem cell in the smooth muscular tissue of the uterus.
 A single cell divides repeatedly, eventually creating a firm, rubbery mass distinct from nearby tissue.

-While the exact cause of uterine fibroids is unknown, research and clinical experience indicate that the following factors may lead to the development of fibroids:
+While the exact cause of uterine fibroids is unknown, research and clinical experience tell us that some of the following factors may lead to the development of fibroids:

 Genetic changes.
 Many fibroids contain changes in genes that differ from those in normal uterine muscle cells.

 Hormones.
-Estrogen and progesterone, two hormones that stimulate development of the uterine lining during each menstrual cycle in preparation for pregnancy, appear to promote the growth of fibroids.
-Fibroids contain more estrogen and progesterone receptors than normal uterine muscle cells do.
-Fibroids tend to shrink after menopause due to a decrease in hormone production.
+Estrogen and progesterone appear to promote the growth of fibroids. fibroids contain more estrogen and progesterone receptors than normal uterine muscle cells do. fibroids tend to shrink after menopause due to a decrease in hormone production.

 Genetic Disposition.
 A woman with a mother or sister who had/has fibroids is more likely to develop fibroids herself.